ecoacoustics/metadata-standard/cli.md

 ### Other standards for other tasks

-This standard is designed specificially for analyses where no learning/training occurs.
+This standard is designed specifically for analyses where no learning/training occurs.

-Does the opportunity exist to define a stanard for training tasks?
+Does the opportunity exist to define a standard for training tasks?

-Analysis tends to be embarassingly parallel; a need to run on HPC (or in batch systems) drives this standard.
+Analysis tends to be embarrassingly parallel; a need to run on HPC (or in batch systems) drives this standard.
 Does that need also exist for training?

 ---